tlamedia/gtm-kit/readme.txt

 #### Enhancements:
 * The script settings are the same on all pages and are now cached in the object cache for better performance.
+* The function to share system data with the support team has been improved with more data.
+* The code has been refactored for extendability.

 #### Bugfixes: